 To avoid a mishap like this, ask about schedules and routines ahead of time.
 What time will you be expected to arrive?
 What time does everyone usually leave?
 When is your lunch break and for how long?

 Your arrival on-site (or online) should never be a surprise to the rest of the company.
-Usually, HR or your boss will introduce you to the team before you start, but even if they don’t, take the initiative to do so yourself.
-Ask your boss if you can send a company-wide email or a Slack message to the main channel to let your team know who you are and what you do.
+HR or your boss will usually introduce you to the team before you start.
+But if they don’t, take the initiative to do so yourself.
+Ask your boss if you can send an email or a Slack message to let your team know who you are and what you do.

-Some workplaces have a policy where they set up every new hire with an onboarding buddy or mentor.
-But even if you aren’t so lucky, you can find one yourself.
-This is one place where your LinkedIn research will come in handy.
-It’ll help you identify potential work friends and what interests them so you can start a conversation.
+Some workplaces pair every new hire with an onboarding buddy or mentor.
+If you aren’t so lucky, find one yourself.
+Your LinkedIn research will come in handy to help you identify potential work friends and their interests to help you start a conversation.

 “Show that you are happy to be part of the team and that you are looking forward to building a great working relationship with everyone.”

-If you’re on a remote team, you can even schedule virtual coffee chats with your new teammates to have one-on-one time with each person.
-This will go a long way in building rapport.
+If you’re on a remote team, schedule virtual coffee chats with your new teammates to have one-on-one time with each person.
+This will go a long way toward building rapport.

-Analyzing the early behaviors of about 3,000 new hires, Microsoft found that when new employees met with their manager one-on-one during their first week, they benefited in three ways:
+Microsoft analyzed the early behaviors of about 3,000 new hires.
+It found that when new employees met with their manager one-on-one during their first week, they benefited in three ways:

 - They had a larger internal network, which boosted feelings of belonging and increased their chances of staying longer.

 - They had better meetings.